 Bob Nicolet, class of 1955, is one of the giants of Whitefish Bay athletics.
 Simply one of the best ever Bay athletes.
 He amassed an amazing 14 letters in Football, Basketball, Baseball, Golf and Tennis.
-He's one of two Bay guys in the Suburban era that I'm aware of that were named 1st Team All-Suburban … Continue reading Bob Nicolet: Nic Is Tops In The State
+He's one of three Bay guys in the Suburban era that I'm aware of that were named 1st Team All-Suburban … Continue reading Bob Nicolet: Nic Is Tops In The State

 Buzz Humke moved into the Bay in the early 1950's for his junior year.
 Anybody that had his father Bob for Freshmen Algebra over the next couple of decades knows all about the necessity of having a proper license.
 (Mr. Humke passed away in 2007 at age 98.)
 Buzz was an outstanding pole vaulter, winning … Continue reading Buzz Humke — Where Is Your License To Do That?

 Everyone knows you can run faster, jump higher and throw farther if you know you look bitchin' out there.
 I think we can all agree that no Bay track team has ever had it goin' on quite like the 1936 squad.

 From the Wisconsin State Journal after the 1951 State Meet: Allen Butler and Jim Englander at Camp Randall in 1948 after the Bay doubled up runner-up Richland Center 43 - 20 1/2: Five-time State Champion Bill Eichfeld winning the 200 in 1951: Three-time Badger track letterman Jim Englander from the 1951 Badger: … Continue reading Short Lads Who Can Run Fast